Warning: Attempt to read property "ID" on array in /home/staging/vapo-quitclinics/www/web/app/themes/quitclinics-child/inc/seo.php on line 54

 What are Nicotine Pouches?

 “All-white” pouches describe those that contain no tobacco.
-The all-white label is to emphasize this lack of tobacco and is often used in marketing the product to the public.
+The all-white label is to emphasise this lack of tobacco and is often used in marketing the product to the public.

 Most “white” pouches do not contain tobacco, however, a small number can contain tobacco where the leaves have been bleached.
 If this is the case it will usually be clear on the packaging.